Reviewed by Lisa Blohm, PhD, MSN, RN

 Sleep is Important for Healthy Hormone Balance

 Quality sleep is essential for your overall well-being and your hormone health.
-Getting enough sleep — GOOD sleep! — and entering all the REM sleep cycles is key.
+Getting enough sleep — GOOD sleep! — and moving through all the sleep cycles is key.
 If you’re missing out on adequate sleep or failing to get good quality sleep, it may be contributing to your hormone imbalance.

 Of course, hormonal imbalances can also cause sleep issues too.
 If you’re struggling with sleep problems, we suggest you visit your naturopath and get a blood panel done to check things out.